rhomobile/rhomobile-docs/eb/en/edge/api/smartcradle.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
-The current Row ID of the cradle in the matrix
+The current Row ID of the cradle in the matrix.
+In Android, the range of rowId is 0 to 255.
 ####Access